Naseband/Weapon-Data/README.md

 The final include will be located in ```scriptfiles/weapon_data/weapon_data.inc```

-The temp_ files will contain only the array data which can be deleted afterwards.

 In the input folder you can edit weapon_base.pwn if you need to make changes to the main include functions.